Kasinathuni Nageswara Rao

 Kasinadhuni Nageswararao, better known as Nageswara Rao Pantulu, (1 May 1867 – 11 April 1938) was an Indian journalist, nationalist, politician, businessman, and a staunch supporter of Khaddar movement.
 He participated in the Indian independence movement and in the Indian National Congress party, including Mahatma Gandhi’s civil disobedience movement through salt satyagraha.
 He was conferred with the title Desabandhu (Friend of the masses) by the people of Andhra Pradesh.
 He was a major financier of Congress activities in Andhra and Chennai and is also known for patenting Amrutanjan.
 He was conferred with the title Desoddhaaraka (Uplifter of the masses) by the Andhra Mahasabha.
 In 1935, the Andhra University honoured him with Kalaprapoorna, an honorary doctorate of Literature.

 Early life

-Kasinadhuni Nageswararao, popularly known as Nageswararao Pantulu garu, was born on 1 May 1867 in Pesaramilli village, Pamarru mandal in Krishna district of Andhra to a Brahmin couple, Bucchaiah and Syamalamba.
+Kasinadhuni Nageswararao, popularly known as Nageswararao Pantulu garu, was born on 1 May 1867 in Yelakurru village, Pamarru mandal in Krishna district of Andhra to a Brahmin couple, Bucchaiah and Syamalamba.
 He hailed from the prosperous Challapalli Samasthanam with his Srouta Shaivam father being the guru of the Rajas of Challapalli.

 He received his early education in his native place and later at Machilipatnam.
 He graduated from Madras Christian College in 1891.
 While studying in Chennai, Nageswararao married the daughter of a wealth Telugu Brahmin merchant.
 Kandukuri Veeresalingam’s articles in Vivekavardhini journal influenced him.
 He showed little interest in politics in his early life but he began to identify with Gandhism as his upbringing had convinced him that Hinduism needed social and religious reform.